tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Record Payload Protection

 The record protection functions translate a TLSPlaintext structure into a TLSCiphertext.
-The unprotection functions reverse the process.
+The deprotection functions reverse the process.
 In TLS 1.3 as opposed to previous versions of TLS, all ciphers are modelled as "Authenticated Encryption with Additional Data" (AEAD) {{RFC5116}}.
 AEAD functions provide a unified encryption and authentication